 Community Engagement

-BC Housing hosted an online information forum on Tuesday, August 25th at 5:30pm to provide more information about the proposal, answer questions and collect community feedback.
+BC Housing also hosted an online information forum on Tuesday, August 25, 2020 to provide more information about the proposal, answer questions and collect community feedback.
 Please view the video recording of the event below.

-The presentation is also available in the Documents section.
+• Why is this property being considered?
+There are numerous properties closer to amenities and downtown.
 Will property values be affected by the development?
 What is the definition of low to moderate income?
 If the trees on the location are not salvageable will tree removal be made available to residents who have dead or nuisance trees requiring removal?

 Kelowna has a shortage of affordable rental housing.
 In 2018, the City of Kelowna created the Healthy Housing Strategy, which set out the priorities for the City to address the deficit in affordable housing by developing new, affordable rental units.
 This project would help move us toward that goal.
 The property is central to services and transit and is zoned for the intended use.